imgiseverything/philthompson.co.uk/projects/and-daughter.md

 ---
-title: &Daughter
+title: &amp;Daughter
-meta_description: We have worked with &Daughter since 2017 and with every iteration of their ecommerce website, we have always tried to ensure it is as accessible as possible.
+meta_description: Phil has worked with &Daughter since 2017 and with every iteration of their ecommerce website, we have always tried to ensure it is as accessible as possible.
 layout: layouts/default.njk
 ---